Quick Answer: AI Agents for Sales

 Where Sales AI Agents Fit in the Pipeline

-Sales teams lose time in small gaps between systems: researching a company, finding the latest contact context, writing a first draft, logging activity, updating next steps, and preparing for handoffs.
+Sales teams lose time in the small gaps between systems: researching a company, checking the latest contact context, writing a first draft, logging activity, updating next steps, and preparing for handoffs.
 AI agents can help when those tasks have a clear input, a repeatable output, and an obvious place to store the result.

 A good sales agent does not replace judgment.
 It reduces the blank-page work around judgment.
 For example, an agent can summarize the account, identify likely pain points from CRM and public data, draft a personalized email, and suggest a next action.
 The salesperson still decides whether the message is accurate, appropriate, and worth sending.

-This is why sales agents should be designed around jobs-to-be-done, not around broad promises.
+This is why sales agents should be designed around jobs-to-be-done, not broad promises.
 "Improve pipeline" is not a workflow.
 "Create a verified account brief before every discovery call" is a workflow that can be tested, measured, and governed.

 Sales Agent Use Cases Worth Building First